EMF Meters

 When you measure the radio frequency field levels from your cordless telephone base unit or wireless-enabled Internet router (also called “Wi-Fi”), you will see how high these levels are and how far they extend out from the device.
 Your cell phone and Wi-Fi-enabled laptop also have radio frequencies, but more intermittently.

-You will find information on how to protect yourself from radio frequency EMFs at Steps to Protect Yourself from Radio Frequencies and Safer Use of Computers on my website.
+You will find information on how to protect yourself from radio frequency EMFs in two articles that I have written on my website, Safer Use of Computers and Safer Use of Cell Phones.

 Harmonic Frequencies (Dirty Electricity)